 What Is Herpes Esophagitis?

 that carries food and drink from your mouth to your stomach.
+Esophagitis is

 How Is Herpes Esophagitis Spread?

 cases.
 Engaging in oral sex with someone who has an active herpes outbreak

-esophagitis, even after being infected by the virus.
+esophagitis, even after being infected by HSV-1.
 Your risk increases if you

 - HIV or AIDS